-Rabalais: SEC Spring Meeting Q and A with new LSU athletic director Scott Woodward
+After SEC meetings, Q&A with LSU's Scott Woodward: On Will Wade, alcohol sales at games, more

 “I think you're seeing it in a lot of ways, yes.
 What it is, I don't know.
 I don't think it's that way in the premium seating right now.
 I think there's a very good appetite for that in multiple places I've been, but yeah, for the average fan, we have to start thinking about it.
 We have to start thinking about how we engage them and get them to come back because you can't feel and experience that thing in your living room.

 “(College football) is enormously popular.
 The viewership's off the charts.
-And there is issue of erosion at the gate a little bit because I think television is so good.
+And there is an issue of erosion at the gate a little bit because I think television is so good.
 There are things we're going to have to address and do to really change the way we look and engage that new generation of fan."

 Is there a long-term concern of younger fans not attending games?